-Complete Guide to the Best Senior Life Insurance Options
+Complete Guide to the Best Senior Life Insurance for Seniors

 Life insurance is one of the most trusted ways to provide for loved ones after you’ve passed.
 But deciding which policy is right for you can be challenging.

 What kind of senior life insurance should you have?
 How much is enough?
 What’s the best life insurance to have at your age?

 Life insurance for seniors is different from company to company, can involve taking a medical exam (also called a life insurance exam) or just answering health questions, costs anywhere from $15 a month to several thousand dollars a month, and can be used for everything from paying off large debts like a mortgage or covering small bills like funeral costs.
+So it takes some research to find the best life insurance for seniors.
 Although it’s true that you’ll pay more for life insurance once you’ve reached your golden years, that doesn’t mean you don’t have options.
 In fact, for those who want to leave cash benefits for their family — or those who want to ensure their final expenses are covered — affordable senior life insurance policies exist.
 You may be able to pay as little as $15 a month, or you could end up paying over $1,000 a month.
 In this article, we’ll cover all of your options – including final expense insurance for seniors – so you can make the right decision.

 What is the Best Life Insurance for Seniors?

-When looking for life insurance for seniors, it’s important to ask the following questions:
+When looking for the best life insurance for seniors, it’s important to ask the following questions:

 - How much coverage do I need?